This circuit training workout for over 50 can help burn body fat, add sculpted muscle, and improve your health and appearance.

 A “circuit” is a collection of exercises done consecutively.

-My typical circuit training workout will involve:
+My typical circuit training workout will involve the following:

-- 4 completely different circuits
+- 4 completely different circuits.

-- (each circuit containing approximately 5 exercises)
+- (each circuit contains approximately 5 exercises).

 What Equipment Do I Need for this Circuit Training Workout for Over 50?